ABI-Software/ABIBook/tutorials/embc13/scenario2/opencor.rst

 **Command line equivalent** ::

-   hg update -r [revision identifier]
+   hg update -r 9cad4365b0b8

 You will now see in your local clone that the files have reverted back to that previous version.
-Loading this version of ``n62.cellml`` into OpenCOR and simulating for *5000ms* should result in the figure matching that presented in the earlier exposure page and reproduced here for convenience.
+Loading this version of ``n62.cellml`` into OpenCOR and simulating for *5000 ms* should result in the figure matching that presented in the earlier exposure page and reproduced here for convenience.

 .. figure:: images/revertedResults.png
    :align: center